Reethikaa05/Task-Management-Web-App/README.md

-# 🚀 Task Glitch — Fixed & Enhanced (SDE Assignment Submission)
+# 🚀 Task Glitch — Fixed & Enhanced
 This repository contains the **debugged, optimized, and production-ready version** of the **Task Glitch App**, originally built for tracking, managing, and prioritizing tasks based on ROI (Return on Investment).

 🛠️ **Challenge Overview:**